noiseprotocol/noise_spec/noise.md

- * **`ReadHandshakeMessage(buffer, descriptor, final)`**: Takes a byte buffer containing a message, a descriptor, and a `final` boolean which indicates whether this is the last handshake message, and returns a payload.
+ * **`ReadHandshakeMessage(buffer, descriptor, final)`**: Takes a byte buffer containing a message, a descriptor, and a `final` boolean which indicates whether this is the last handshake message.
+Returns a payload.
 If a decryption error occurs the error is signaled to the caller.

     * Processes each token in the descriptor sequentially: